rebeccamurphy/ACDReportupdater/READMEforQuickerReportsUpdate.txt

 Updates:

+10/29/13
+	should  now be able to copy new directories, such as when 2014 will start.
+	Only copy new files, not all files from records

 10/8/13
 	Now it copies the ACD directory on the CBX computer, as well as exporting the data to the csvs.
 It takes a few minutes to copy all the data, so theres prob a more effecient way to copy everything.

 Needed Updates:

-Only copy new files, not all files from records, would cut down time a lot.

-Figure out what would happen when a new year starts. could probably keep it the way it is, and have to run it 2 different times from december 2013 and january 2014.
+Automatically know last day that was used, for backup and updating.

-Still appends 0 records sometimes. need to fix that.
+I believe I fixed this but: Still appends 0 records sometimes. need to fix that.